pavan800869/research-assistant/README.md

 ## Features

-- 📄 Document Upload: Upload research papers in PDF format
+- 📄 Document Upload: Upload research papers in PDF format using Multer
 - 🤖 AI Analysis: Get instant analysis and insights from your papers
 - 💬 Natural Language Queries: Ask questions about your papers in plain English
-- 🔒 Secure Storage: Your documents are encrypted and stored securely
+- 🔒 Secure Storage: Your documents are encrypted and stored securely in MongoDB GridFS
 - 👤 User Authentication: Secure sign-in and sign-up using Clerk
 - 📱 Responsive Design: Works seamlessly on desktop and mobile devices